saintPadi/saintPadi/README.md

 ## Objective

-Actively building toward roles as an **AI Engineer** or **Prompt Engineer**: hands-on with Microsoft Copilot, Azure OpenAI, and Claude, with a track record of taking a prompt from "works once" to governed and production-reliable — output-format rules, scoring rubrics, and automated QA passes that catch drift before a human ever sees it.
+Actively building toward roles as an **AI Engineer/AI Sec Engineer** or **Prompt Engineer**: hands-on with Microsoft Copilot, Azure OpenAI, and Claude, with a track record of taking a prompt from "works once" to governed and production-reliable — output-format rules, scoring rubrics, and automated QA passes that catch drift before a human ever sees it.

 ## Featured AI / Prompt Engineering Projects